eosc-life/WP2_workshop_tool_packaging/README.md

  - Fork the official Bioconda recipe repository
  - Write a recipe or start with example template.
  - Push your recipe to GitHub.
-This triggers teh automatic building and testing of the recipe
+This triggers the automatic building and testing of the recipe
- - Once tests passes, open a PR.
+ - Once test passes, open a PR.
 It will then be reviewed by other members of the Bioconda community.
  - If review is successful your recipe will then get merged into the master branch.